ipko1996/full-stack-nest-angular/README.md

   - [ ] Add how to run the project
   - [x] Add endpoints documentation
   - [x] Swagger could be added too
-    - [?]
-Add swagger documentation to all endpoints
 - [x] Add logging with pino for example

 ## API Endpoints